 Our KBO variants enjoy many useful properties, including transitivity, the subterm property, stability under substitution, well-foundedness, and totality on ground terms (Sect.
 5).
 The orders with no argument coefficients also enjoy compatibility with contexts (sometimes called monotonicity), thereby qualifying as simplification orders.
-Even without this property, we expect the orders to be usable in a $\lambda$ -free higher-order generalization of superposition, possibly at the cost of some complications [19].
+Even without this property, we expect the orders to be usable in a λ -free higher-order generalization of superposition, possibly at the cost of some complications [18].
 Ground totality is used in the completeness proof of superposition.
 The proofs of the properties were formalized using the Isabelle/HOL proof assistant (Sect.
 6).
-Proof sketches are included here; more complete justifications are included in a technical report [7].